-TRANSLATION: sea monk
+Translation: sea monk

-HABITAT: seas, oceans, bays
+Habitat: seas, oceans, bays

-Occasionally, instead of smashing the ship, an umi bōzu will demand a barrel from the crew.
+Some rare reports make them out to be more serpentine, while others make them out to be more ghostly, like a gigantic kind of funayūrei.
+In the same way as the funayūrei, umi bōzu will demand a barrel from the crew.
 It uses this to pour huge amounts of water onto the deck, quickly sinking the boat and drowning the crew.
 If given a barrel with the bottom removed, the umi bōzu will scoop and scoop to no effect, and the sailors will be able to make a lucky escape.

 Origin: Some say that the umi bōzu are the spirits of drowned priests, cast into the sea by angry villagers (this may also be implied by their name).
 These priests were then transformed into ghosts due to the horrible nature of their death, making them cousins of the similarly dreaded funayūrei.
 Others, however, say that umi bōzu are a sea monster which lives in the deeps of the Seto Inland Sea, and that they are the progenitors of a large variety of other aquatic yōkai.
 Because sightings are rare and almost always fatal, it is likely that the true nature and origin of this spirit will remain a mystery for a long time.